divio/divio-cloud-docs/introduction/django-04-deploy.rst

 <django:ALLOWED_HOSTS>` setting controls the hosts that are allowed to serve the project.
 When undefined, ``localhost``
 is allowed by default, which will work locally, but not in a cloud deployment.

-The simple solution is to amend ``settings.py``, with:
+The solution is to amend ``settings.py``, with:

 ..  code-block:: python

     ALLOWED_HOSTS = ['*']

-It's a crude solution, but we will refine it later.
+Normally, this is not something you would do in production.
+However it will suffice for now and we can refine it later.

 The application is now in a state where it can be deployed to the cloud.
 All the files that define the application should be committed and pushed.
 It's always nice to exclude unwanted files from Git *before* you commit them